 Who Are The Mentors?

 The mentors are volunteers who are, typically (but not exclusively), alumni of Queen's who have between 5 and 35 years of experience in a particular career path or profession.
-To view a list of the career paths of mentors who have volunteered to participate in the Scheme this year, click here.
+To view a list of the career paths of mentors who have volunteered to participate in the Scheme this year, click here or use the career mentoring tool in Myfuture to register your interest.

 What Happens During the Mentoring Stage?